Formula One regulations: Pit to car messages

 There is no restriction on what information can be given to the driver, except during the formation lap.

 Previously, to ensure that drivers drive the car 'alone and unaided' and are not being 'coached' from the pit wall, stricter rules were in place to govern what information could and could not be given to a driver over team radio.
 For example, it was not allowed for a driver to be given information about driving lines or how to adjust their car to make it faster whilst out on the track.
 These restrictions were removed at the 2016 German Grand Prix.

 History

-The primary reasons behind rule changes have traditionally been to do with safety and (mostly since 2000) to limit the cost of the sport.
+The primary reasons behind rule changes have traditionally been to ensure safety and, in more recent years, to limit the cost of the sport.

+Regulation disputes

+Formula One teams have often sought to exploit loopholes in the regulations in order to gain a competitive advantage.
+When they do so, other teams typically take notice and report them to the FIA for review.
+In such situations, the FIA may determine the team to have breached the regulations, and enact a financial or sporting penalty.
+Alternatively, the FIA may determine the loophole to be a fair and acceptable interpretation of the regulations, but still choose to close the loophole for the future.

+Examples of notable Formula One regulation disputes include: